Yojimbo (software): History

 In 2007, another developer, Adrian Ross, created Webjimbo, a web interface through which users can access their Yojimbo libraries.

 Like other developers, Bare Bones Software faced difficulties adding iCloud sync due to early limitations in Apple's service.
 Tech reporter Christophe Laporte criticized Yojimbo's transition to iCloud as bungled, and expressed frustration at the lack of updates to the app.

+Security researchers have published one CVE(Common Vulnerabilities and Exposures) for Yojimbo.